damonlynch/hatch-argparse-manpage/README.md

 page is being built for.
 To suppress this behavior, set `include-url` to false.

-This plugin defaults to calling `argparse-manpage`'s code directly.
+This plugin defaults to calling `argparse-manpage`'s Python code directly.
 If this generates an exception, this plugin will attempt to call `argparse-manpage` as a command line program.
-To force the using `argparse-manpage` as a command line program, set force-command-line to true.
+To force the using `argparse-manpage` as a command line program, set `force-command-line` to true.

 For example:
 ```toml